UK Commonwealth Shared Scholarship Scheme

 Candidates are normally expected to hold a first degree at either first class or upper second-class level.
 Sponsoring institutions must confirm that candidates are sufficiently fluent in written and oral English to pursue their proposed studies immediately, as no pre-course English Language Teaching is available under these awards.

-a. be nationals of (or permanently domiciled in) a Commonwealth developing country, and not currently be living or studying in a developed country (please see the booklet for a list of eligible countries);
+a. are nationals of a Commonwealth developing country, and not at present living or studying in a developed country;

-d. have not previously studied for one year or more in a developed country;
+b. have not undertaken studies lasting one year or more in a developed country;

 Official Scholarship Website: http://cscuk.dfid.gov.uk/apply/shared-scholarships/